rhysbobbett/heartenhorticulture/TESTING.md

 response.html |![response.html](documentation/responseaccessibility.PNG) | No errors |
 404.html |![404.html](documentation/404accessibility.PNG) | No errors |

+## Lighthouse testing

+### Accesibility Audit
+Using Chrome's Lighthouse developer tools, I was able to get a good accesibility score on each of my website's pages.
+I have had to darken some fonts that were originally going to be lighter shades of green, this was to reach a minimum rating of 4 for contrast visibility.
+The colour scheme I have used is still co-ordinated using my original palette but some colours have been swapped around on certain stand-alone blocks of text and changed slightly from the original specified colours to allow for features such as the active page in the navbar to be seen as active, the active link bootstrap property changes the text to black.
+Results are shown in the tables below.

-## Perfomance
+### Perfomance
-Using lighthouse built into Google Chrome's developer tools, I was able to check the site's performance and optimise it for different criteria.
+I was able to check the site's performance and optimise it for different criteria.
 The criteria used in Lighthouse are Performance, Best Practices, Accessibility, Search Engine Optimisation and Progressive Web App.
 The category of Progressive Web App is not met by any page as it doesn't meet the criteria.
+All results are shown in the tables below.
 <br>
-During testing, I was able to amend my code to maximise the categories, my making sure all links are crawlable on the pages, I was able to achieve maximum rating for SEO.
+During testing, I was able to amend my code to maximise the categories, my making sure all links are crawlable on the pages, I was able to achieve maximum rating for SEO for nearly all pages.

 Page | Screenshot | Format | Results / Notes
 | --- | --- | --- | --- |